felizkk/ansible-homework/ASSIGNMENT-DOC.md

 The frontend1, app1, app2, and appdb1 hosts are behind Openstack and will be
 treated as Dynamic Inventory

+Openstack Jumpbox
+To connect to private subnet to OpenStack, we are using Jumpbox (workstation) This is achieved by editing the ~/.ssh/config of cloud-user to forward ssh to host 10.10.10.* which is the private subnet of the Openstack instances Openstack.pem key is used on both workstaion and Tower credentials

 Production Servers
 There will be frontend1, app1, app2, and appdb1 provisioned on AWS
 We will use Dynamic Inventory